AzeemAhsanM/Movie_recommendation_system/README.md

 ## Troubleshooting

-- If Streamlit fails to run, ensure your virtual environment is active and dependencies from `requirements.txt` are installed.
+- If Flask fails to run, ensure your virtual environment is active and dependencies from `requirements.txt` are installed.
 - If the app shows no recommendations for a title you expect to find, open `movies.csv` and verify the exact title spelling.
 The app uses fuzzy matching but it relies on titles present in the dataset.

 ## Contributing